julianeon/julianeon/product_support.md

 - Communicate openly, honestly, and authentically.
 - Be asynchronous when it helps.

-Here's [Kat Gaines](https://www.linkedin.com/in/katgaines/), a former colleague of mine from PagerDuty and a great support professional, giving smart advice on how to run Support.
+Here's [Kat Gaines](https://www.linkedin.com/in/katgaines/), a former colleague of mine from PagerDuty and a great support professional, giving smart advice on customer service teams.

 [![kat gaines from pagerduty on support teams](pd_gaines.png)](https://www.youtube.com/watch?v=f60GvrS-qY4)